 Inside Out, Canada’s largest LGBTQ film festival and single largest promoter and exhibitor of LGBTQ content in Canada, and OUTtv, Canada’s national LGBTQ+ television network, are partnering on a new initiative to support queer Canadian documentary filmmakers with the creation of the OUTspoken Documentary Financing Fund.

-The new fund will be accepting submissions beginning July 15, with two projects to be selected to receive funding.
-Submissions will be open until September 3, and the winning projects will be announced at the Opening Night of the 2019 Inside Out Ottawa Film Festival on October 24, 2019.
+The new fund will be accepting submissions beginning November 16th, with two projects to be selected to receive funding.
+Submissions will be open until January 8th.

 In addition to direct funding, the winning projects will also receive mentoring and production support from OUTtv and Inside Out.
 OUTtv will broadcast the completed documentaries on OUTtv, and also on OUTtvGo, OUTtv’s subscription video on demand platform.

-All submissions must be through the FilmFreeway submission platform.
+All submissions must be through the FilmFreeway submission platform and all materials should be uploaded as Files & Attachments to your submission.
 Late submissions will not be considered.

 CRITERIA FOR QUALIFICATION